 Fluoroscopy is a study of moving body structures.
 It’s much like an X-ray "movie" and is often done while a contrast dye moves through the part of the body being examined.
-A continuous X-ray beam is passed through the body part and transmitted to a video monitor so that the body part and its motion can be seen in detail.
-Fluoroscopy, as an imaging tool, allows doctors to look at many body systems, including the skeletal, digestive, urinary, respiratory, and reproductive systems.
+A continuous X-ray beam is passed through the body part and sent to a video monitor so that the body part and its motion can be seen in detail.
+Fluoroscopy, as an imaging tool, allows healthcare providers to look at many body systems, including the skeletal, digestive, urinary, cardiovascular, respiratory, and reproductive systems.

-Fluoroscopy may be used to evaluate specific areas of the body, including the bones, muscles, and joints, as well as solid organs, such as the heart, lung, or kidneys.
+Fluoroscopy may be used to evaluate specific areas of the body.
+These include the bones, bowel, muscles, heart vessels, and joints.

 Why might I need fluoroscopy?

 Fluoroscopy is used in many types of exams and procedures including:

 - Barium X-rays.
 In barium X-rays, fluoroscopy used alone allows the healthcare provider to see the movement of the intestines as the barium moves through them.

 - Cardiac catheterization.
 In cardiac catheterization, fluoroscopy is used to help the healthcare provider see the flow of blood through the coronary arteries to check for arterial blockages.